FUB-Serics/5G-Service-Architecture-Model/README.md

 # 5G-Service-Architecture-Model
 Rolling Drawio diagram of a 5G Service Oriented Architectural Model.
-The diagram can be opened with [Draw.io](https://www.drawio.com/blog/edit-diagrams-with-github-dev)
+The diagram can be visualized with [Draw.io](https://www.drawio.com/blog/edit-diagrams-with-github-dev)

 ## Goal